cuff-links/github_test/tests/api_tests.md

 * Easily extend multiple test methods with the same functionality
 * Modify tests from the command line by using arguments

+Fixtures are passed into the test case via argument and they are in `conftest.py`.

 ## Test Types

 ### Geocode Tests